MohaOnline/code-starter-kit/wp06/docs/wp-content/plugins/advanced-sidebar-menu/readme.txt

 Yes.
 Based on whatever page, post or category you are on, the menu will change automatically to display the current parents and children.

 == Changelog ==
+= 9.3.0 =
+* Modernized legacy widget JS and CSS into the Webpack structure.
+* Reduce bundle size of admin resources.
+* Renamed CSS files with the "advanced-sidebar-menu" prefix.
+* Added support for collapsing info panels on page builders and theme customizers.
+* Updated the block `apiVersion` to "3".
+* Tested to WordPress 6.3.2.
+* Greatly improved widgets styles in Beaver Builder and Elementor.

+= 9.2.1 =
+* Introduced transform legacy widgets to blocks prompts.
+* Moved configurations to the root of the plugin and general modernization.
+* Made "Go PRO" callouts more tasteful and less intrusive.
+* Improved styles of the info panels in widgets and blocks.
+* Improved styles of buttons and fields in Beaver Builder.
+* Updated WP-PHPCS to version 3 and fixed all warnings.

 = 9.1.0 =
 * Separated the exclude pages/categories field into a filterable component.
 * Updated links to various documentation.